Abdullah Nahid Niger

 Abdullah Nahid Niger (born 29 July 1981) is a Bangladeshi politician and is a former Jatiya Sangsad member representing the Gaibandha-1 constituency in 2024.

-Niger completed her MS in Economics & Finance from University Newcastle upon Tyne, UK.
-She has graduated in Computer Science & Engineering from University of Waterloo, Canada.
+Niger completed her MS in economics and finance from the Newcastle University upon Tyne, UK.
+She graduated in computer science and engineering from the University of Waterloo in Canada.
 Her mother, Afruza Bari, is the president of Sundarganj Upazila Awami League, and her father, Dr. Abdullahel Bari, is an industrialist.
-Her husband Dr. Tariqul Islam is a Naval Architect & Marine Engineer by education and businessman by profession.
+Her husband Dr. Tariqul Islam is a naval architect and marine engineer by education, and businessman by profession.